singingwolfboy/netlify-home/_posts/2016-01-12-a-step-by-step-punch-on-netlify.md

 #### 9. Create Content
 To see if our new blog page works properly, we have to create the posts for it.
-If you use Jekyll or many other SSG's that are aimed at blogging, you'll usually create one file for each post or article and if this is what you're after, I recommend that you take a look at the punch-blog boiler plate.
+If you use Jekyll or many other SSG's that are aimed at blogging, you'll usually create one file for each post or article and if this is what you're after, I recommend that you take a look at the [punch-blog](https://github.com/laktek/punch-blog) boiler plate.

-For our little guide we won't exactly write long posts or even longer articles, so instead of seperate files, we've put all the posts in a *posts.json* file and illustrate how punch's native content system works.
+For our little guide we won't exactly write long posts or even longer articles, so instead of seperate files, we've put all the posts in a *posts.json* file to illustrate how punch's native content system works.

 I give to you the *posts.json* file: